Hanumanth-Reddy/ltts-miniproject/3_Implementation/document/doc.md

-@ we must need clang to to generate documentation.
+we must need clang to to generate documentation.\n

-@ Change input directory inn doxy file.
+Change input directory inn doxy file.